hazelcast/hazelcast-jet/site/docs/api/stateful-transforms.md

 ```

 Grouping is critical for aggregating massive data sets in distributed
-computing - otherwise you are not able to make use of parallelization.
+computing - otherwise you would not able to make use of parallelization
+as effectively.

 ## rollingAggregate